chef-boneyard/windows/README.md

 - :share_name: Printer share name.
 - :ipv4_address: Printer IPv4 address, e.g. '10.4.64.23'.
 You don't have to be able to ping the IP addresss to set it.
 Required.

+An error of "Set-WmiInstance : Generic failure" is most likely due to the printer driver name not matching or not being installed.

 #### Examples